Table of Contents

 While it may be essential for the nanny to have experience with kids with allergies, the fact that they also know how to play children’s games or have an incredible fun personality can count as a plus.

-Once you have your (realistic) set of minimum requirements established, you’ll have a good starting point to compare candidates and narrow down your choices.
+Once you have established your (realistic) set of minimum requirements, you’ll have a good starting point to compare candidates and narrow down your choices.

 Create an attractive job advert